 It is home to ski resorts with many ski slopes in the winter, provides great access to hiking trails in the summer, and you have the chance to visit quite a few different glaciers too.

-Due to Grindewald’s popularity, it is a busy town which is both good and bad depending on what you are looking for.
+Due to Grindewald’s popularity, it is a bigger and busier town which is both good and bad depending on what you are looking for.
 It has lots of restaurants, and hotels, and generally has a more happening vibe.
-Great if that is what you are after but less so if you are looking for some peace in the Alpine surroundings.
+This is great if that is what you are after but less so if you are looking for some peace in the Alpine surroundings.

 What Are The Main Differences?

-Now that we know a little bit more about both of the villages, what are the key differentiators when it comes to Grindelwald vs Lauterbrunnen?
+Now that we know a little bit more about both of the villages, what are the key differences between Grindelwald vs Lauterbrunnen?

 Grindelwald is a much larger village than Lauterbrunnen and has more facilities such as shops, hotels, and restaurants.
-Whereas, Lauterbrunnen is small with much fewer options but is more authentic as an alpine village instead of as a tourist hub.
+Whereas, Lauterbrunnen is small with much fewer options but is a more authentic alpine village instead of as a tourist hub.

 If you are looking for some luxury, you will find it in Grindelwald as it is home to both 5 and 4-star hotels.
 Lauterbrunnen’s most luxurious hotel on the other hand is only a 3-star hotel, which might not cut it for some people.

-For anyone who loves some adrenaline, Grindelwald has a lot more activities up your street than Lauterbrunned does.
-You can go paragliding, zip lining, tobogganing, and lots more from Grindelwald.
+For anyone who loves some adrenaline, Grindelwald has a lot more activities up your alley than Lauterbrunnen does.
+You can go paragliding, zip lining, tobogganing, and lots more.

 Lauterbrunnen is more about sightseeing and hiking.
-It is not the land of adventure junkies, but more for long walks into the alps discovering stunning landscapes.
+It is not the land of adventure junkies, but more for long walks into the Alps while discovering stunning landscapes.

 In terms of alpine features, Lauterbrunnen is all about waterfalls with 72 in the valley that you can hike to.
 Grindelwald on the other hand is more about glaciers and you can see the Eiger Glacier in just 20 minutes whereas it takes an hour from Lauterbrunnen.